pmahnke/mahnke-cocktails/recipe/deshler.md

 permalink: "/recipe/deshler/"
 iconfile: deshler
 stars: 4
-base_spirits: "Rye, Dubonnet Rouge -OR- Bourbon, Lillet Rouge "
+base_spirits: "Rye, Dubonnet Rouge, Lillet Rouge "
 youtube: "3vtklNLjMPw"
 description: "A classic cocktail that pairs rye whiskey with the wine-based aperitif Dubonnet and Cointreau."
 excerpt: |
   Enjoy your favorite rye whiskey in this Dubonnet and Cointreau drink from famed New York bartender Brian Miller.
+If you don't have Dubonnet, you can subsitute bourbon.
 date: 2025-08-14
 ---